MLB Odds: Padres - Cubs Prediction, Pick, How To Watch

 Why The Padres Could Cover The Spread

 The Padres need to find consistent scoring.
-They are currently 23rd in baseball with just 92 runs scored on the year.
-They are not hitting well, sitting 28th in baseball with a .216 batting average on the season, and their .301 OBP ranks them 26th.
-They’ve got guys like Fernando Tatis Jr., Manny Machado, and Nelson Cruz who can all hit with power but have combined for just four home runs on the year.
-The power production for the team has come from Xander Bogaerts, who leads the team with five home runs and 12 RBIs on the season.
-He has been the best player for the Padres, but the others need to catch up.
+They are currently 23rd in baseball with just 97 runs scored on the year.
+They are not hitting well, sitting 29th in baseball with a .216 batting average on the season, and their .301 OBP ranks them 26th.
+The power has not been there once again in this series.
+They have yet to hit a homerun and struggled to get extra-base hits.
+Tatis Jr. finally strung together a few hits, driving in three runs on the game, including getting a two-out RBI on a single in the game.

-Juan Soto has hit four home runs but is hitting just .198 so far on the season with 24 strikeouts.
-He has been walked 22 times which brings his on-base percentage to .369, but Soto needs to make more contact.
-Machado is hitting just .220, and also striking out, with 22 strikeouts on the year.
-He is not walking nearly as much as Soto, and his OBP sits are .250.
-Strikeouts are a theme for the Padres, with Trent Grisham leading the team with 27 strikeouts on the season while hitting just .205.
-The middle of the batting order is not making consistent contact on the ball, but the Cubs’ pitching has struggled against lefties.
-They have given some homeruns up on the year, and typically do so in bunches.
+Juan Soto is continuing to struggle.
+After his 0-5 performance, his batting average is down to .178 on the season.
+He has now struck out 29 times, which is tied with Trent Grisham for the most on the team.
+Manny Machado has not been great either.
+While Soto has an OBP of .339, Machado is sitting at .250.
+He has struck out 24 times this year and walked just five.
+Meanwhile, Machado has only driven in seven runs this year and been bad with runners in scoring position.

-Pitching tonight will be Blake Snell, who currently boasts an 0-3 record with a 6.00 ERA.
-Opponents are hitting .292 against him, and with a .282 xBA, it’s clear that Snell is due for some positive regression.
-He has had some control issues though, with 12 walks in his last three starts, and serving up four home runs as well.
-He has yet to pitch six full innings in the year, but if the Padres can get ahead, he may not have to.
-The bullpen has been solid and could continue that trend today.
+On the hill, this afternoon will be Seth Lugo.
+Lugo is 2-1 on the year.
+While that is not bad, his last two starts have not been his best.
+He has given up a WHIP over 1.00 in both of them while giving up five runs in the two games.
+Still, Lugo is not walking batters, nor is he giving up home runs, both metrics that will lead to quality starts in the long run.

 Why The Cubs Could Cover The Spread